Slow Start (manga): Manga

 The manga series by Yuiko Tokumi began serialization in Houbunsha's seinen manga magazine Manga Time Kirara in 2013.
-As of July 2023, the series has been compiled into eleven tankōbon volumes.
+As of November 2025, the series has been compiled into thirteen tankōbon volumes.
 An anthology comic was released on February 27, 2018.

 Anime

 An anime television series adaptation, directed by Hiroyuki Hashimoto and produced by CloverWorks, (Note: The anime adaptation was originally credited to A-1 Pictures.
 However, the credit was transferred to CloverWorks after their separation from the studio in October 2018.) aired in Japan between January 7 and March 25, 2018.
 Mio Inoue supervised the series' scripts and Masato Yasuno designed the characters.
 The opening theme is "ne! ne! ne!" by STARTails☆ (Reina Kondō, Tomomi Mineuchi, Maria Naganawa, and Ayasa Itō) and the ending theme is "Kaze no Koe wo Kikinagara" (風の声を聴きながら, While Listening to the Wind's Voice) by Sangatsu no Phantasia.
 Aniplex of America have licensed the anime and are streaming it on Crunchyroll.
 The series ran for 12 episodes.